uw-thalesians/perceptia-servers/gateway/README.md

 `-GatewayPort` which is the port the gateway service should be exposed on the host machine, default value is "4443"

+`-SkipRedis` (switch) will skip starting the redis dependency, default is: false.
+If you are starting your own redis instance include the option by including the switch

+`-SkipMsSql` (switch) will skip starting the mssql dependency, default is: false.
+If you are starting your own mssql instance, set option by including the switch

+`-KeepMsSqlDb` (switch) will start the mssql dependency with an existing database if it already exists, default is: false.
+If you want to retain a previously created database, set the option by including the switch

+`-KeepRedisDb` (switch) will start the redis dependency with an existing database if it already exists, default is: false.
+If you want to retain a previously created database, set the option by including the switch

+`-BuildGateway` (switch) will build the gateway using the local source, default is: false.
+To set true, include the switch

 ### [Start with Docker Commands](#start-local-docker-commands)

 For directions to start the container locally using a script, see [Start Server Locally](#start-local).